 Meth Metabolism and Half-Life

 Along with the differences in the drug itself, metabolism plays a huge part in how long meth lasts in your system.
 The half-life of meth, or the time it takes the body to metabolize half of the meth in its system, is around 10 to 11 hours.
 During this time, methamphetamine is easily absorbed by the blood and then distributed to various organs in the body.
 The liver is largely responsible for the metabolism of methamphetamine as liver enzymes break down methamphetamine into the byproducts amphetamine and para-hydroxymethamphetamine (p-OHMA).
 These metabolites, as well as unchanged methamphetamine, are eliminated from the body through urine and waste.

 How Long Will Meth Show Up on a Drug Test?

 Although meth and crystal meth stay in your system for several days, once the effects wear off, it is hard to tell.
 Drug tests are used to check for the presence of methamphetamine in the body, and different tests have different meth detection times.

 This type of drug test is commonly used because it is non-invasive, and meth stays in the urine for several days.
 In fact, methamphetamine can be detected in urine up to seven days after the last dose was administered.

 More invasive and with a shorter meth detection time, these tests can identify methamphetamine in blood up to two days after the last use.

-These tests are not as popular because meth in saliva is only detectable about one day after it was last administered, but there are some cases where meth has been detected in saliva as much as three days later.
+These tests are not as popular because meth in the saliva is only detectable about one day after it was last administered.
+Still, there are some cases where meth has been detected in saliva three days later.